sonia11mansha415/google-cloud-genai-academy-apac-cohort-3/ATTRIBUTION.md

 # Attribution & Source Integrity

-This repository is a **personal learning portfolio by Sonia Mansha** documenting hands-on work completed as part of **Google Cloud Gen AI Academy APAC — Cohort 3**.
+This repository is a **personal learning portfolio of Sonia Mansha** documenting hands-on work completed as part of **Google Cloud Gen AI Academy APAC — Cohort 3**.

-It is **not an official Google Cloud repository** and does not claim ownership of Google training material.

 ## Official learning sources